jungvonmatt/wekit/packages/contentful-apps/redirects/README.md

 - Bulk upload (add many redirects at once)

 - Form as a Modal (just show table at first)
-- Status code could be a separete contentful field and be handled by the editor
+- Status code could be a separate contentful field and be handled by the editor
+- Bulk delete - Checkboxes on each row to allow the user selecting multiple entries and delete them at once.

 ### Resources

 - https://codesandbox.io/examples/package/react-json-table
 - https://codesandbox.io/s/test-react-json-to-table-p4u74i

 ### Missing